zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

 ### 2. Mapping the list of cells to a list of strings

-The next challenge is that we are stuck with a list of cells, which is one-dimensional by defition.
+The next challenge is that we are stuck with a list of cells, which is one-dimensional by definition.
 We somehow need to convert that into a two-dimensional representation.

 We'll do so by first creating a map where the keys are the values